Ga naar de inhoud

 Our various reception offices also offer activities to meet your needs and wishes, such as psycho-social support, workshops and training.
 Visit their websites or contact BAPA for further information.

-There are three reception offices for newcomers that run French-language integration programmes:
+There are three reception offices for newcomers that run French- or Dutch-language integration programmes: